Honda Ridgeline: Marketing

-In addition to being a unibody pickup with a transverse-mounted engine, and a crew-cab short-box configuration, Honda and some automotive journalists have described other noteworthy aspects of the Ridgeline.

-Some in the automotive press that have studied the first generation Ridgeline, such as PickupTrucks.com, consider it "one of those odd vehicles."
+The design of the unibody pickup with a transverse-mounted engine and a crew-cab short-box configuration makes the Ridgeline unique.
+Some in the automotive press that have studied the first-generation Ridgeline, such as PickupTrucks.com, consider it "one of those odd vehicles".
 They wrote, "The Ridgeline can't really do what most people who like trucks need it to do."
-Others in the automotive press, such as The Driver's Seat TV, had differing views and call the Ridgeline, "the Swiss Army knife of trucks."
-They also called the Ridgeline "the anti-truck" and summarized their view by saying "the Ridgeline scores high on practicality but very low on image."
+Others in the automotive press had differing views, such as The Driver's Seat TV, who called the Ridgeline "the Swiss Army knife of trucks".
+They also described the Ridgeline as "the anti-truck" and summarized their view by stating, "The Ridgeline scores high on practicality but very low on image."